ractivejs/ractivejs.github.io/docs/api/attributes.md

 <div style-textAlign="center">Applies style.textAlign</div>
 ```

+`style-*` attribute values are processed as strings.
 Mustaches can also be used to supply the values.
-When the values are updated, the appropriate style property on the element will update to the new value. `style-*` attributes are only processed as text.
+When the values are updated, the appropriate style property on the element will update to the new value.

 ```html
 <div style-vertical-align="{{ vAlign }}" style-textAlign="{{ tAlign }}">...</div>